FNCE 449: Trading and Market Data

 This doesn't necessarily mean that dropping a Block Week course on short notice (within a month of the start of the course) is unethical.
 But, when there are many more students qualified to take the course than there are seats available for registration, dropping a Block Week course on short notice has the effect of preventing a qualified student from taking the course.
 This behaviour is allowed under University regulations, but is unethical because of the negative impact on fellow students.

-The Trading and Market Data Management Class is restricted to 22 students because of the limited number of Bloomberg terminals in the Lab.
-The course is oversubscribed and it has not been possible to find replacement students on short notice in the few situations where students dropped the course mere days before the start of the course.
+The Trading and Market Data Management Class is restricted to 40 students because of the limited number of computers in the Haskayne Trading Lab.
+The course is often oversubscribed and it has not been possible to find replacement students on short notice in the few situations where students dropped the course mere days before the start of the course.